-Predicting Survey Nonresponse with Registry Data in Sweden between 1992 to 2023: Cohort Replacement or a Deteriorating Survey Climate?
+Predicting Survey Nonresponse with Registry Data in Sweden between 1993 and 2023: Cohort Replacement or a Deteriorating Survey Climate?

 DOI: